 The PMAC contains a 2048 byte buffer for outgoing messages.
 This is checked by the module for pending characters at the polling interval (currently 1ms).
 When characters are detected, they are read into a ring buffer, ready for reading by alacarte during its 10Hz read cycle.
 Similarly, data written to the module by alacarte goes into a ring buffer until it is read by the PMAC hardware.

-Two IOCTL commands are also available.
-PMAC\IOCGSTATUS returns PMAC status information to the user, but is not used in Alacarte.
-PMAC\IOCLEARIBUF clears the device driver buffer that receives data from the PMAC and is used during initialisation.
+A single IOCTL command is also available, PMAC\IOCGSTATUS, which returns some PMAC status information to the user.
+It is not used in Alacarte.

 7 I2c-regs